 Definition 2: Argumentation Justifying a Definition

-1. Method for constructing a sound definition
+1. Methods for constructing a sound definition

 — The following set of available arguments in their positive form argue that the definition is sound, and in their negative form they argue that the definition is unsound.